mayur29/mayur29/README.md

 I am looking to collaborate on Energy domain Data driven usecases which anyone is pursuing .
 Graph Neural Network (GNN) is another topic where I would love to collaborate with others

  ⚡ Fun fact: ...
 I love Football and Manchester United is my Fav Team .
-I have never missed a single match they have played since 2000 .
-Always ensured followed them via social media , Radio or TV

 <!--
 **mayur29/mayur29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.